-Legacies account for a very high proportion of the British Humanist Association’s voluntary income: in some years as much as 80%.
+Legacies account for a very high proportion of Humanists UK’s voluntary income: in some years as much as 80%.
 Without the generous legacies we receive, we simply could not carry out the work we do to support and represent humanists.
-Whether you can leave us a legacy of £50 or £50,000, including the BHA in your will is the perfect way to ensure that your support for the organisation continues far into the future.
-And charitable legacies are paid before tax is deducted, so a bequest to the BHA reduces the total amount of inheritance tax due from your estate.
+Whether you can leave us a legacy of £50 or £50,000, including Humanists UK in your will is the perfect way to ensure that your support for the organisation continues far into the future.
+And charitable legacies are paid before tax is deducted, so a bequest to Humanists UK reduces the total amount of inheritance tax due from your estate.

 Why is making a will so important?

 Many people never make a will because they assume everything will go to their partner or children – but this isn’t always the case.
 So it’s really important to plan what will happen to your money when you die, however large or small the amount may be.
 To make sure your money goes to the people you choose, you – and your partner if you have one – should both make a will.

 What do I have to do?

 For most people, making or amending a will is a very simple process, but Humanists UK would always recommend that you use a solicitor or a will writing service – it is far too important to risk making a mistake.

 If you do not already have or know a solicitor or will writing service, you can find one in the Yellow Pages, and they will be able to tell you how to leave a legacy to Humanists UK in your will.